harini1708/M2-EmbSys/Project/1_Requirements/README.md

 •	LCD display: Measured distance is displayed in the LCD

-•	Switches: Used to On/off
+•	Potentiometer: A potentiometer is a type of position sensor which is used to measure displacement in any direction.

 •	Power Supply: Provides power supply for the controller